Cape Chignecto Hiking Trails

 Cape Chignecto is a backcountry trail and camping experience.
 Know your capabilities, and come prepared for the time of year and the activities you want to do.
 Be aware of tide times before your arrive.

-The park offers a 52 km coastal loop which is rated very challenging.
+The park offers a 55 km (34 mi) coastal loop which is rated as Difficult.
 It is recommended to allow a three-night stay to complete the loop.
 Keep in mind that elevation is a significant factor when planning your trip.

 Download park brochure and trail map